Roasted Green Beans with Shallots

 Name your favorite vegetable recipes.
 I’ll tell you one of mine — these roasted green beans with slivers of caramelized shallots that are tender, oven-crisp and tasty as all get-out.

 I think of this recipe as a welcome alternative to the traditional grandma-style green bean casserole when it comes to vegetable side dishes (which can be a bit indulgent, let’s be real).
-That means a lighter, fresher and more modern way to enjoy green beans!
+That means a lighter, fresher and more modern way to enjoy green beans for supper or with a perfectly juicy dry-brined turkey breast.

-I’ve been skeptical about roasting green beans because it’s so easy to steam or boil and enjoy these green beans smothered in brown butter.
+I’ve been skeptical about roasting green beans because it’s so easy to make classic green beans almondine with buttery toasted almonds.
 But my mind changed forever after tasting how freaking good fresh green beans are when they’re roasted in the oven.

 If you’ve been assigned green-bean duty for a Thanksgiving holiday dinner or to bring a side dish to a potluck, you’ll be happy that this recipe has a very short list of ingredients and hardly any prep required.